 Note: All artifacts listed above must be provided at least 4 days before scheduled meeting/review.
 Please also ensure Collaboration Cycle reviewers have appropriate access to secured applications

 Provide links or documents for the following:

 Double-check that you've provided staging access information appropriate for testing the tool or feature.
 Don't put staging credentials in your va.gov-team ticket; store test user information, passwords, and tasks in a .md file in the va.gov-team-sensitive repository

 Please also refer to: Staging Environment Guidance for specific details and comprehensive guidance

 GitHub ticket for any relevant static content page and entry point updates for tool or feature (if applicable)

-Please include a link to any Sitewide Content & IA feedback you received, including an IA review document or intake form.
+Please include a link to any Sitewide Content & IA findings you received, including an IA review document or intake form.

-Platform reviewers will document their feedback in GitHub tickets linked to the Collaboration Cycle Request ticket.
-Please review Anatomy of a Staging Review Issue ticket for guidance on how to read/interpret an issue ticket including GitHub labels, Category/Issue/Unique IDs and heading definitions.
+Platform reviewers will document their findings in GitHub tickets linked to the Collaboration Cycle Request ticket.
+Please review Anatomy of a Staging Review Issue ticket for guidance on how to read/interpret a Staging review issue ticket, including GitHub labels, Category/Issue/Unique IDs and heading definitions.

-Accessibility, design, content, and IA issues will be documented in issue-focused tickets, based on the VA.gov experience standards.
+Accessibility, design, content, and IA findings will be documented in issue-focused tickets, based on the VA.gov experience standards.
 Critical issues will have the

 launch-blocking label and must be addressed prior to launch.